clojure-emacs/inf-clojure/README.md

 you disable output coloring and/or `readline` facilities: `inf-clojure` does not filter out ASCII escape characters at the moment and will not behave correctly.

-For Leiningen, there are no command-line switches and you need to add a custom [`project.clj` option](https://github.com/technomancy/leiningen/blob/master/sample.project.clj):
+For [Leiningen][], there are no command-line switches and you need to add a custom [`project.clj` option](https://github.com/technomancy/leiningen/blob/master/sample.project.clj):